 “Is Thailand safe for female travelers?”

 “My daughter is visiting Thailand.
-Is it safe to travel to Thailand as a girl?”
+Is it safe to travel to Thailand alone as a girl?”

 I have been asked these questions several times recently.
-And as I am currently traveling around Thailand, I thought it might be worth creating an article about traveling to Thailand as a woman.
+And as I am currently traveling around Thailand, I thought it might be worth creating an article with tips for traveling to Thailand.

 The short answer is: Thailand is safe.
 There are just a few things you need to know about visiting Thailand, especially as a woman.

-But, I wanted to base this article on more than just my own experiences traveling around Thailand.
+But, I wanted to base this article on more than just my own experiences traveling to Thailand.
 So, I asked several experienced female travel bloggers who know Thailand well, to share their experiences and tips for visiting Thailand as a woman and Thailand’s safety.

 And although some tips specifically focus on women visiting Thailand, the list also includes plenty of general tips, useful for anyone planning a trip to this beautiful country.